 Butterhead.
 Delicate European heirloom with tender yellow hearts blushed rose.
 Not heat tolerant.
+Sold out 2021.

 Peppers are another of the cold tender veggies, preferring night time temps of 12 degrees C or warmer.
 There are 2 main types of Peppers: Sweet and Hot.
 All of the peppers included here are sweet varieties, although most are not your typical Bell peppers found in the grocery aisle.
 In my experience, these other varieties are both more productive and easier to grow than Bell types.

 6 to 7 inch tapered but broadly wedged fruits which ripen from green to red.
 Incredibly fragrant and tasty.
 This outstanding roasting pepper grows on 2 foot stocky plants.
+Sold out 2021.

 Narrow 3-5 inch pickling pepper with superb flavour and just a little heat.
 Compact plants with prolific yields of thin-skinned red fruits.
 Also excellent fresh eating.
+Sold out 2021.

 Early ripening, very sweet medium pepper with thick red flesh.
 Peggy’s best pepper of 2020 for productivity, fast ripening, and ease of growth!
+Sold out 2021.

 Small, tapered peppers maturing from yellow to plum purple on strong, compact plants.
 Extremely productive with tasty, attractive fruits.
+Sold out 2021.

 Paradicsom Alaku Sarga Szentes

 Bright yellow-orange, flat, ribbed, pumpkin-shaped fruits.
 Tremendous Hungarian flavour.
 Flesh is thick, crisp, and juicy.
 Rare.
 Prolific.
+Sold out 2021.

 Red Bull’s Horn

 Large red frying pepper tapered like a bull’s horn.
 Thick-walled and juicy.
+Sold out 2021.

-You can grow smaller, well-behaved squashes like the patty pans in large pots, but the zucchini will do better in the open garden.
+You can grow smaller, well-behaved squashes like the patty pans in large pots, but zucchinis will do better in the open garden.